hcuellar-coder/fantasy-stock-trading-app/README.md

 ### Report Page
-The report page is where the user will be able to view 1 months worth of stock prices in either the Search, Most Active, My Holdings Tabs.
-The final tab, Portfolio, is used to display the users portfolio balance split by stock into some easy to read graphs.
+The report page is where the user will be able to view 1 month's worth of stock prices in either the Search, Most Active, My Holdings Tabs.
+The final tab, Portfolio, is used to display the user's portfolio balance split by stock into some easy to read graphs.
 <p align="center">
 <img align="center"  width="600" height="500" src="./readme-images/Report.PNG">
 </p>

 #### Search
-In the search tab the user can search for a specific stock symbol to view 1 months worth of that stocks prices.
+In the search tab the user can search for a specific stock symbol to view 1 month's worth of that stocks prices.
 <p align="center">
 <img align="center"  width="600" height="500" src="./readme-images/Report-Search-Graph.PNG">
 </p>

 #### Most Active
-In the Most Active tab, the user can view 1 months worth of stock prices for the top 10 most active stocks provided by the IEX Cloud Api.
+In the Most Active tab, the user can view 1 month's worth of stock prices for the top 10 most active stocks provided by the IEX Cloud API.
 <p align="center">
 <img align="center"  width="600" height="500" src="./readme-images/Report-MostActive-Graph.PNG">
 </p>

 #### My Holdings
-In My Holdings tab the user will be able to view 1 months worth of stock prices for any of the holdings that the user has purchased.  will contain the user's holdings, all the stocks the user has purchased.
-From this tab, the user can view 1 months worth of stock prices.
+In My Holdings tab the user will be able to view 1 months' worth of stock prices for any of the holdings that the user has purchased.  will contain the user's holdings, all the stocks the user has purchased.
+From this tab, the user can view 1 month's worth of stock prices.
 <p align="center">
 <img align="center"  width="600" height="500" src="./readme-images/Report-MyHoldings-Graph.PNG">
 </p>

 ### My Portfolio
-In My Portfolio Tab the users portfolio balance is split by stock into some easy to read graphs.
-This is a greate way to visualize which stock the majority of your portfolio balance is allocated to.
+In My Portfolio Tab the user's portfolio balance is split by stock into some easy to read graphs.
+This is a great way to visualize which stock most of your portfolio balance is allocated to.
 <p align="center">
 <img align="center"  width="600" height="500" src="./readme-images/Report-Portfolio-Graph.PNG">
 </p>

 ### Author's Note
 Creating this web application strengthened my knowledge of how to integrate a ReactJS Front End with C# in a ASP.NET Core Back End for RESTful web API calls and Internal API calls.
-This application was a lot of fun due to the fact that there were a lot of firsts for me.
+This application was a lot of fun because there were a lot of firsts for me.
 It was my first time using an ORM, Nhibernate and fluent, to map my object models to data models and query the database for information as an API endpoint with ASP.NET Core.
 It was also my first experience deploying a web application with a database using Microsoft Azure.
 Lastly, it was my first time working with NUnit and NSubstitute for unit testing my services.
 I had a wonderful experience creating the application and working through the intricacies of integrating the different technologies together.
-I also made sure that the styling of the web applicaiton was responsive and would work well on a Mobile Device.
+I also made sure that the styling of the web application was responsive and would work well on a Mobile Device.
 I hope you enjoy the using my application!

 ## Author
 Heriberto Cuellar – Full Stack Software Developer - [Website](https://heribertocuellar.com) | [LinkedIn](https://www.linkedin.com/in/heriberto-cuellar/)